vuejs/docs/src/guide/render-function.md

 )
 ```

-Especially when the template version is so simple in comparison:
+Especially when the template version is so concise in comparison:

 ```vue-html
 <anchored-heading :level="1"> <span>Hello</span> world! </anchored-heading>